ND Industrial Commission

 The North Dakota Industrial Commission consists of three members: North Dakota’s Governor, Agriculture Commissioner, and Attorney General.

-According to North Dakota Century Code 6-09, the Industrial Commission shall operate, manage, and control Bank of North Dakota, locate and maintain its places of business, of which the principal place must be within the state, and make and enforce orders, rules, regulations, and bylaws for the transaction of its business.
+According to North Dakota Century Code 6-09 (PDF), the Industrial Commission shall operate, manage, and control Bank of North Dakota, locate and maintain its places of business, of which the principal place must be within the state, and make and enforce orders, rules, regulations, and bylaws for the transaction of its business.
 The powers of the Industrial Commission and the functions of the Bank must be implemented through actions taken and policies adopted by the Industrial Commission.

 Attorney General